spicybung/DemonFF/README.md

 ## Acknowledgments

 - Special thanks to the Blender community and contributors.
-- Inspired by the Renderware engine and GTA modding community.
+- The GTA modding community.
+- GTA Mods Wiki for being a huge considerate help in figuring things out.
+- Kam & Goldfish for their contributions to Grand Theft Auto modding.
-- Parik27 for his DragonFF Blender Add-on, which without would have made this impossible.
+- Parik27, Psycrow & many others for their work on DragonFF Blender Add-on, which without would have made this impossible.
+- Many other special people.

 ---